REGISTRATION FOR 2027 IS OPEN!

 • Please be patient at the water stations and form a line if necessary to avoid grouping around the stations.

-Half Marathon Cut-off: 8 hours
+Half Marathon Time limit: 8 hours

-Marathon Cut-off: 8 hours
+Marathon Time limit: 8 hours

 Runners spending more than 8 hours on the route will receive an FNT (Finished No Time) on the results list.